triblatron/dagui/README.md

     * tooltips even when widget is disabled
     * hover events
 * ~~Support config tree for declarative layout of widgets~~
+* Support concept of space occupied by a widget
+* Support animation of properties
+  * position
+  * rotation
+  * colour
+  * alpha
 * Support MVC models
   * ideally using property change notification without having to inherit framework classes
 * Support tables